 Gone are the days where you called up your local recruitment agency to let them know about your latest job opening.
 The norm now is to advertise your job online.
-This raises a number of questions.
+This raises a number of questions about where to post job openings:

 Approximately 300,000 companies advertise jobs online in the UK.